 Shower/ Clothing Counter

-The interviewer assists guests in Special Ministries with determining their needs and eligibility for the services that we provide.
+The interviewer assists guests in the Resource Center with determining their needs and eligibility for the services that we provide.
 Guests are signed in and entered into the computer system.
 The interviewer asks the guest a series of questions geared toward determining need and enters the guest for the items and services that they are eligible for.
 The interviewer also provides the guest with resource information to support needs that we are not able to directly address here at this site or at the time of their enrollment.

-Special Ministries is largely supported by donations.
+The Resource Center is largely supported by donations.
 Items that have been donated or purchased are sorted by size and/or type and placed in designated areas for distribution.
 This includes clothing, bedding, shoes, toiletries, and hygiene items.

 Please note: For many of these opportunities, a long-term commitment is appreciated, as specific training is required - this is an excellent opportunity for social work students to create an internship for themselves!

-Volunteer Shifts: Monday-Friday, 9am-3pm
+Volunteer Shifts: Monday-Friday, 9am-5pm

 - People Skills